 Many of them offer such services and their choice is really tremendous.
 Prices differ as well.
 They may range from $20 and up to several hundreds.
 As a rule, all the templates have individual customization settings.
 There is no need to talk about standardization here: every developer realizes the settings differently.
 Generally, they are quite rich: you can change the block structure, fonts, design and content of sections, colors, spaces etc.

 WordPress also gives access to the codes of any elements right from the dashboard or through FTP.
 Thus, there are no problems with design here.
 If you have desire and skills, you can create frontend design of any complexity level.

-Shopify VS WordPress.
+Shopify vs WordPress.
 Both website builders have decent look from this point of view, even though, their approaches differ a bit.
-To use CMS, it is preferable to look for a suitable online store template created by other developers.
+To use WordPress, it is preferable to look for a suitable online store template created by other developers.
 You can also use one of those themes included into plugin set.
 Shopify comes with a nice basic “Debut” template, which can come up to the needs of many users after the customization.

 Shopify has a well-developed tech support.
 You are offered e-mail support, live chat, phone assistance as well as active forum, where you can find answers to all your questions and read the opinions of real users.
 The service has its YouTube channel offering a decent amount of brand video tutorials.

 Having watched them you won’t have any questions left.
 There is also a blog and multiple text FAQ.
 Tech support quickly reacts to the inquiries of users and provides quality assistance.
 There are no problems here.